teiid/teiid-openshift-examples/rdbms-example/README.md

 If you want to use the JDBC, it is not exposed to outside applications by default (no route created).
 It is only suitable for applications in the cloud.

-If you have another application that is using JDBC or the Postgres protocol issue the following:
+If you have an external application that is using JDBC or the Postgres protocol issue the following:

 ```
 $oc create -f - <<INGRESS